Trump son met with Russian lawyer, promised info helpful to campaign

 The New York Times first reported on Saturday that Donald Trump Jr. met with the lawyer, Natalia Veselnitskaya, prompting him to respond with a short statement confirming that the meeting occurred.

 He said he attended "a short introductory meeting" with Veselnitskaya, where the topic of conversation was primarily about adoption.
-He added that the topic was not a campaign issue at the time and there was no follow-up conversation.
+He added that the topic was not a campaign issue at the time and that there was no followup conversation.

+Related: Lawyer Probing Russian Corruption Says His Balcony Fall Was ‘No Accident’

-Donald Trump Jr. then released a more detailed statement after the Sunday report.
+Donald Trump Jr. then released a more detailed statement after the report Sunday.

 "I was asked to have a meeting by an acquaintance I knew from the 2013 Miss Universe pageant with an individual who I was told might have information helpful to the campaign," Trump Jr. said in Sunday's statement.
 "I was not told her name prior to the meeting."